spcourse/sp1/modules/monopoly/en/two player/10 Twoplayers.md

   * Edit the *output* of function `simulate_monopoly()`

     - Up until now we asked the function for the number of throws the game lasted for.
 Now however, we're only interested in the difference in the number of streets between both players: `delta = possession_count_p1 - possession_count_p2`.
-That is also the variable we want to provide as `return` value. **Note:** this value van be both positive and negative.
+That is also the variable we want to provide as `return` value. **Note:** this value can be both positive and negative.

+      {: .language-python}
           delta = simulate_monopoly(starting_money_p1, starting_money_p2)
           print(f"After this game player 1 had {delta} more streets than player 2.")

   * Keep track of how much money both players have and what their individual positions are.